|Tim Roufs||extended search|

 One of our favorite games is shu-shu-may, a winter game.
 It is quite a game.
 One time we were all sitting in the wigwam, in the ring.
-There were young children there who never realized the lectures they were given.(8) And I sat there and listened.
+There were young children there who never realized the meaning of the lectures they were given.(8) And I sat there and listened.
 But the young children disturbed the mind of the old people.
-And they told the young boys, it was winter time, they told the young children, "Go on outside and play with your toys for awhile."
+And the old people told the young boys, it was winter time, they told the young children, "Go on out-side and play with your toys for awhile."
 And for all this lecture session we had, they left, and there was no disturbance.
 Everybody understood the lecturing.
 Everybody understood what the points meant.

 The children were sent outside to play so that they would not disturb the meeting we had, the gathering we had.
 The old people told the children, "Go on out and play with your sh'uuuu-shu-may.
 Mahd-jáhn, go.
 Play with sh'uuuu-shu-may."
 That's an Indian word, sh'u-shu-mahn, sh'u-shu-mayn.
 And that's a word I never hear much nowadays.

 Sh'u-shu-mayn is a stave(9) that's made with a little turn-up on the bow end, like a ski, and it's made four or five feet long.
 It's a stave that you throw by hand onto the snow or in the snow by swinging it, and it slides by itself.
 Sometimes it's five or six feet long.
 The length varies according to the age which they could handle.
 If it was a small boy, a small team, we make small ones.
 And if it's a big team, if it's a big grown-up team we make it about five or six feet long.
 We make it according to his height.
 That's the best.
 We make it out of hardwood: oak, or ash, white ash.